 Once the burner has been fired the maximum fuel position is entered first then descending fuel positions are entered consecutively until finally a minimum fuel position is entered.
-The CH1 and CH2 positions must always be less than he ones previously entered.
+The CH1 and CH2 positions must always be less than the ones previously entered.
 However with CH3-CH6 it is possible to move the position above or below the previously entered points.
+This is important if these channels are used to control FGR (flue gas recirculation) or atomisation of oil.